Merzasphor/MWSE/docs/source/types/tes3mobileActor.md

 ### `armorRating`

+*Read-only*.
 The actor's current armour rating, taking equipment condition into account.
 Armour mitigation can be automatically applied to damage by using the applyDamage function.

 Armour mitigation calculation:
 x = damage / (damage + target.armorRating)